-- d) is the complaint in the view of the MO malicious, politically motivated, or 'tit for tat'?; - e) whether an investigation would not be in the public interest or the matter, even if proven, would not warrant any sanction (see Appendix 2); - f) whether a substantially similar complaint has previously been considered and no new material evidence has been submitted within the current administration g) ;

-- h)g) Whether a substantially similar complaint has been submitted and accepted - i)h) does the complaint relate to conduct in the distant past (over six months before)?
-This would include any reason why there had been a delay in making the complaint; - j)i) does the complaint actually relate to dissatisfaction with a Council (or Parish Council) decision rather than the specific conduct of an individual?; and - j) is it about someone who is no longer a member of the Council (or relevant Parish Council) or who is seriously ill - k) Does the matter complained of consist of alleged misconduct in the course of a formal Council meeting and what is the view of the Chairman of the meeting in relation to the alleged misconduct? - 42.11.
-All parties (and the clerk for parish cases) will be notified of the MO's decision and there is no right of appeal against that decision. - 13.12.
-A decision notice will not be published at this stage though the Council may issue a public statement if details of the complaint are already in the public domain. - 14.13.
+- c) where the complaint is by one Councillor against another, a greater allowance for robust political debate (but not personal abuse or "unparliamentary" language) may be given; - d) is the complaint in the view of the MO malicious, politically motivated, or 'tit for tat'?; - e) whether an investigation would not be in the public interest or the matter, even if proven, would not warrant any sanction (see Appendix 2); - f) whether a substantially similar complaint has previously been considered and no new material evidence has been submitted within the current administration - g) Whether a substantially similar complaint has been submitted and accepted - does the complaint relate to conduct in the distant past (over six months before)?
+This would include any reason why there had been a delay in making the complaint; - i) does the complaint actually relate to dissatisfaction with a Council (or Parish Council) decision rather than the specific conduct of an individual?; and - j) is it about someone who is no longer a member of the Council (or relevant Parish Council) or who is seriously ill - k) Where the matter complained of consists of alleged misconduct in the course of a formal Council meeting, whether the matter had already been dealt with satisfactorily during the meeting - 11.
+All parties (and the clerk for parish cases) will be notified of the MO's decision and there is no right of appeal against that decision. - 12.
+A decision notice will not be published at this stage though the Council may issue a public statement if details of the complaint are already in the public domain. - 13.
 The MO will report to the Standards Committee periodically on cases in which there has been no further action taken.